fluid-project/jira-to-11ty/src/issues/FLUID-3732.md

     {
       "author": "Justin Obara",
       "date": "2014-07-14T10:31:56.685-0400",
-      "body": "@@Antranig Basman can you verify if this is still an issue?\n" },
+      "body": "Antranig Basman can you verify if this is still an issue?\n" },
     {
       "author": "Antranig Basman",